FakeBuild/Xake/Overview.md

 ]
 ```

-are equivalent.

 #### want

 Defines a default list of targets in case it was not set in script parameters (e.g. XakeOptions.Wants).

 #### wantOverride

-The same as above but overrides parameters.
+The same as above but overrides the list of targets passed via parameters.

 ### Rule action